Prometheus Bios

 Frank Fleschner, Tenor

-Tenor Frank Fleschner is an accomplished choral musician having just began his twentieth season with the Grammy Award-winning Kansas City Chorale.
+Tenor Frank Fleschner is an accomplished choral musician having just began his twenty first season with the Grammy Award-winning Kansas City Chorale.
 His tenure with the Chorale has afforded him the opportunity to work closely with and debut works by several prominent composers such as Mark Hayes, René Clausen, and Eric Whitacre.
 As a soloist, Frank has appeared in Handel’s Messiah, Bach’s Johannes-Passion (Evangelist), Mendelssohn’s Elijah and is the featured tenor soloist on the Kansas City Chorale’s Grammy Award-winning recording of Rachmaninoff’s All Night Vigil.
 Frank graduated from Truman State University and currently resides in Kansas City with his wife, Lindsey, and sings at Asbury United Methodist Church in Prairie Village, KS.

 Christine Jarquio, Mezzo-Soprano